Olivier Renard

-Olivier Renard (born 24 May 1979) is a Belgian former professional football goalkeeper who works as sporting director for Anderlecht.
+Olivier Renard (born 24 May 1979) is a Belgian former professional football goalkeeper who last worked as sporting director for Anderlecht.

 Club career

 Born in Haine-Saint-Paul in the city of La Louvière, Renard started his playing career as professional with Charleroi in 1996, moving to Udinese in 1999, but in six years at the Serie A club, never played once for them in the league, being loaned out to Charleroi again, Modena and Napoli.

 Renard returned to Belgium with Standard Liège, playing 40 times for the Rouches across the next two seasons, moving to Mechelen on loan during the 2007-08 season, making the move permanent the following year.
 Renard featured for Standard during their Championship-winning season of 2007-08.
 After five years at Achter de Kazerne, Renard announced his retirement at the age of 34.

 In the 2007–2008 season he finished runner-up to youngster Kenny Steppe for the Goalkeeper of the Year Award.